fbpx Skip to Content

 Snorkeling at Coral Gardens from the Four Winds Maui

-After about 5 minutes in the car, our toddler was passed out and stayed asleep for quite some time!
-When he woke up, he kept going on and on about the boat ride and swimming and watching his cousins on the slide.
+After about 5 minutes in the car, our toddler passed out and stayed asleep for quite some time!
+When he woke up, he kept going on and on about the boat ride, swimming, and watching his cousins on the slide.
 This was a great adventure for our whole family!

 [mailerlite_form form_id=2]